 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Need ideas for using up that leftover turkey?
-This Leftover Turkey Pasta Casserole is the best!
-It’s my favorite turkey hotdish loaded with flavor!
+This Leftover Turkey Pasta Casserole Recipe is the best!
+I love a good turkey leftover casserole – it’s such a great dinner.
 You can even swap rotisserie or leftover chicken if that’s what you have!

-It never fails that I always have a ton of turkey leftover during the holiday season.
+It never fails that I always have a ton of turkey leftovers during the holiday season.
 This is especially true around Thanksgiving time, and I hate wasting food!
-I always have a ton of Thanksgiving leftovers!

 Once you make your own homemade casserole with turkey, you just might buy an extra big turkey next year just so you have leftovers to use!